TeryakiiSauce/Gym-Bit/README.md

 # Gym Bit - Workout App ReadMe
-For the app's demonstration we decided that we wanted the app to be in Dark mode by default as it looked good for the eye and more appealing.
+For the app's demonstration we decided that we wanted the app to be in Dark mode by default as it looked good for the eye and more appealing. use an iphone 11 for the best uiView

 ![Pixel Art](https://media4.giphy.com/media/3oz8xOJiQ9VtnOKAIU/giphy.gif?cid=ecf05e47beuuq23qkseyb9r9qb2egz222ff8fh3xff6ldb42&rid=giphy.gif&ct=g)